razibleo/TheatreBooking/README.md

 # Seat Booking System

-A basic seat booking system for a movie theatre created using javaFX.
+A simple seat booking system for a movie theatre created using javaFX.

 <b>Download Link(JDK 11 or higher is required!):</b>